PagesjaunesMobile/Mobrise/README.md

 This is an unofficial open-source iOS and Android client for the [bitrise.io](http://bitrise.io) public API.
 The app is build with React Native / Expo

-This is a work in progress.
-Current version is still in alpha stage.

 ## Install

 1. Install the [Expo](http://expo.io) App